readium/ts-toolkit/shared/src/publication/accessibility/Localization.md

 ## Default Behavior

 By default, the system uses English (`en`) locale strings that are bundled with the package.
 These strings are included in the package and cover all accessibility metadata display needs.
+The system supports the following locales out of the box:

+- `en` - English
+- `fr` - French
+- `ar` - Arabic
+- `da` - Danish
+- `it` - Italian
+- `pt_PT` - Portuguese (Portugal)
+- `sv` - Swedish

 ## Using the Localization System